 Programme

 - Steve Hall, Director of Student Experience at the University of Bristol, will lead a practical session on the implementation of the new OfS condition of registration (Condition E6) to prevent and address harassment and sexual misconduct, explaining what universities need to think about in terms of their institutional policies and processes.
-Steve has over 10 years' of experience in the higher education sector, including roles at the Office for Students and the Higher Education Funding Council for England.

 - Sayaz Miah, Director of International at the University of Hertfordshire, will share insights into the changing landscape of International student recruitment in higher education.
-His session will focus on a lifecycle model for managing recruitment agents, addressing both compliance and performance across key stages of the recruitment process, with practical strategies for mitigating risk, enhancing oversight, and ensuring value.
+This session will focus on a lifecycle model for managing recruitment agents, addressing both compliance and performance across key stages of the recruitment process, with practical strategies for mitigating risk, enhancing oversight, and ensuring value.

 Delegate Rates & Discounts